-- · Chronic lowering of groundwater levels
+- Chronic lowering of groundwater levels

-- · Reduction of groundwater storage
+- Reduction of groundwater storage

 - Seawater intrusion

 - Degraded water quality

-- · Land subsidence
+- Land subsidence

-- · Depletions of interconnected surface water
+- Depletions of interconnected surface water

 Of the six sustainability indicators, chronic lowering of groundwater levels, reduction of groundwater storage, degraded water quality, and land subsidence are applicable to the LPVB when groundwater production exceeds the sustainable yield.
 The LPVB does not experience direct seawater intrusion, although groundwater elevations in the WLPMA can influence the ability of the Oxnard Subbasin to prevent seawater intrusion.
-Depletion of interconnected surface water is not occurring within the LPVB, where Arroyo Simi Las Posas is a losing stream, with groundwater elevations that have been below the bottom of the stream channel for decades.
+Depletion of interconnected surface water is not occurring within the LPVB.
 Minimum thresholds and measurable objectives, which are quantitative metrics of groundwater conditions in the LPVB, were established for the sustainability indicators determined to be a current and/or potential future undesirable result.
 Separate minimum thresholds and measurable objectives were developed for each management area in the LPVB.
 Groundwater elevations were used as a proxy for other sustainability indicators in establishing the minimum thresholds and measurable objectives.